Holidays In Bulgaria

 A big draw is the extensive sweep of the Black Sea coast which provides beach after glorious sandy beach.
 Away from the main holiday resorts, the countryside remains largely untouched and unspoiled, creating endless opportunities to get close to nature and experience this country in all her natural beauty.
 Verdant mountains and forests offer networks of trails and bridal paths, where you might catch a glimpse of a lynx or a bear; birds and wildlife which have become rare elsewhere in Europe find a haven here.

 Holidays to Bulgaria are growing in popularity because of the great range of hotels and resorts that cater for everyone.
-So you're sure to find something to suit you, whether you are in search of an all inclusive holiday in Bulgaria, value family holiday or a budget break to enjoy the sandy beaches, mountains and national parks abundant with wildlife.
+So you're sure to find something to suit you, whether you are in search of an all inclusive holiday, value family holiday or a budget break to enjoy the sandy beaches, mountains and national parks abundant with wildlife.

 Bulgaria Holidays - Destination Profile